Extreme Low-Fire glazes – Glaze Fire Ceramic In The Campfire!

 2 part Gersley Borate

-1 part Sodium Bicarbonate (baking Soda)
+1 part Sodium Bicarbonate (Soda Ash/Baking Soda)

 1 part Sinkoxid